-Police: SWAT team sweeps Florida mall after report of shots
+Police searching a Florida mall after report of an incident

 BOCA RATON, Fla.
-(AP) - Police in the Florida city of Boca Raton say a SWAT team is sweeping an upscale mall after they received reports of shots, and they have determined there is no active shooter on site.
+(AP) - Police in the Florida city of Boca Raton say they are conducting an active search of a major mall after they received an unconfirmed report of a shooting there.

-The police agency tweeted earlier Sunday afternoon urging people to avoid the area in and around Town Center mall and to “shelter in place.”
-Police said the search was continuing Sunday afternoon.
+The police agency tweeted online that it was urging people to avoid the area in and around Town Center mall and to “shelter in place.”

-Authorities did not say whether they had confirmed a shooting had taken place in the area.
+Authorities did not immediately say whether they had confirmed a shooting had taken place, and details remained sketchy.
+They said they were conducting a sweep of the mall.

-The Town Center at Boca Raton bills itself on its website as a luxury regional shopping complex in the heart of Boca Raton.
+The Town Center at Boca Raton bills itself on its website as a luxury shopping complex in the heart of Boca Raton.

-Some people posted video on social media showing what they said were cars streaming away from the mall as armed police arrived.

 Sign up for Daily Newsletters